Gaby-Do/AirBnB_clone/README.md

 ## Project scope
-This is the first step towards building our first full web application: the AirBnB clone.
+This is the first step towards building our first full web application: the AirBnB clone.\
 As part of it we will:
 - Put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of our future instances.
 - Create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file.
 - Create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel.
 - Create all unittests (at least we'll try) to validate all our classes and storage engine.

-#### With our command interpreter we will:
+#### Through the command interpreter it's possible to:
 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…
 - Do operations on objects (count, compute stats, etc…)